benhowell/benhowell.github.com/_drafts/open_plan_office_is_not_cost_effective.md

 <br/>

 ** **
-I know some kick arse developers who can hammer out robust, coherent and understandable code when afforded a little peace, yet these same people fail to function in the maelstrom of ... and cacophany ... that we call an office these days.
+I know some kick arse developers who can hammer out robust, coherent and understandable code when afforded a little peace, yet these same people fail to function at a third of their ability in the maelstrom of movement and cacophany of yakking about kids and weekend activities that we sadly call an office these days.
 Yes, open plan.
 In what other alternate universe would it be acceptible to prevent the intricate knowledge work of a professional taking place in order to promote "collaboration" and "team work"?